There are 22 results.

 Retrofitting of non-residential buildings with energy efficient daylight and artificial lighting solutions can significantly contribute to reductions in electric energy consumption.
 However, appropriate technologies have to be made available to the stakeholders (investors, industry, consultants, designer) that are involved in the retrofitting process.
 Thus, system solutions for daylighting and artificial lighting were evaluated, simple rating and evaluation tools were developed and case studies that serve as best practice examples were monitored.
 The results were collected in the Lighting Retrofit Advisor, which helps stakeholders within the lighting retrofit process.

-The main objective of the task is to identify, verify and promote the role of SHIP systems as single system and in integrated energy systems.
+The main objective of the task is to identify, verify and promote the role of SHIP (Solar Heat in Industrial Processes) systems as single system and in integrated energy systems.
 Technical and non-technical barriers will be tackled.
 The main results of the project are a dimensioning and integration guideline for SHIP and integrated energy systems and a Guideline to Market for SHIP and integrated energy systems.